openAMRobot/OpenAMR_UI_package/README.md

 **Live video stream:**

-*   **Video stream section:** the Map page might also incorporate a live video stream from the robot's camera (if equipped).
+*   **Video stream section:** the Map page includes a live video stream from the robot's camera (if equipped).
 This visual aid provides a real-time perspective of the robot's surroundings, complementing the map view and enhancing your situational awareness.
 You can monitor the robot's progress along its route, identify obstacles in its path, and gain a better understanding of its environment.

 ### **Route page**